hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 If you have found a website that is not currently supported and would like to try to add support yourself, then continue following this guide.

-Alternatively, if you do not feel like you can make the changes then you can open an [issue](https://github.com/hhursev/recipe-scrapers/issues/new/choose) on Github to request that support is added.
+Alternatively, if you do not feel like you can make the changes then you can open an [issue](https://github.com/hhursev/recipe-scrapers/issues/new/choose) on GitHub to request that support is added.

 ## 2. Fork the recipe-scrapers repository and clone

 If this is your first time contributing to this repository then you will need to create a fork of the repository and clone it to your computer.

-To create a fork, click the Fork button near to top of page on the project Github page.
-This will create a copy of the repository under your Github user.
+To create a fork, click the Fork button near to top of page on the project GitHub page.
+This will create a copy of the repository under your GitHub user.

 You can then clone the fork to your computer and set it up for development.